Fiona (far left) and Kat (far right) present the new guide to the teachers and children. c. Vickii Campen The CALLP Outdoor and Woodland Learning…

 - Work closely with schools and teaching staff to assist with training and development to ensure that the project will have a largely self-sustaining legacy.

-Under these three areas, the project to date has achieved the following:
+Under the three areas, the project achieved the following:

 - Over 4000 individual engagements since the start of the project